Bei-yuan-qian-jing/DataStructureProject/README.md

 # DataStructureProject
-The project of data structure course in SCUT
+The project of data structure course in SCUT, and the topic is simulated Ecosystem.
+Our tutor is Patrick.